jiangkanqian/Aurora-Code/README.md

   ```

   Bun's `feature()` is a **compile-time intrinsic**:
-  - Returns `true` in Anthropic's internal build → code is kept in the bundle
+  - Returns `true` in Aurora's internal build → code is kept in the bundle
   - Returns `false` in the published build → code is dead-code-eliminated
   - The 108 modules simply do not exist anywhere in the published artifact